-How can antioxidants help you detox, lose weight, and reduce your risk of disease?
+How can antioxidants help you detox and stay healthy?

 This happens because electrons like to be in pairs... and for this reason, free radicals look for "free" electrons in the body.
 This causes damage to cells, proteins, DNA and these damaged molecules can mutate, grow tumors, and damage the DNA code.
 Eventually, this cellular damage causes new cells to grow with defects and it will lead to aging and degenerative diseases.